New water management contract in the Val de Sambre (France): a connected region offering more services to the population

 We feel proud that the Maubeuge-Val de Sambre Communauté d’Agglomération has put its faith in us.
 SUEZ is a local partner with strong roots in the regions.
 Our ambition is to help every one of these local authorities to rise to the challenges they face.
 In the Val de Sambre we face the challenges of digital technology, operational excellence and employment.
 We are ready for them.

-Group Senior Executive VP - Africa, Middle East, India, Asia and Australia
+Group Senior Executive VP - Africa, Middle East, India, Asia & Pacific

 (1) SUEZ manages the water service in 18 of the 43 municipalities that make up the Maubeuge-Val de Sambre agglomeration: Feignies, Maubeuge, Rousies, Neuf-Mesnil, Hautmont, Saint Rémy du Nord, Pont sur Sambre, Bachant, Limont Fontaine, Berlaimont, Aulnoye Aymeries, Monceau Saint Waast, Louvroil, Ferrière la Grande, Recquignies, Boussois, Marpent, Jeumont.